Frobenius nonclassical hypersurfaces: Introduction

 Our next main result concerns upper bounds on the degree.

-\begin{thm} Let $X\subset\bP^n$, where $n\geq 2$, be a smooth Frobenius nonclassical hypersurface of degree $d\geq 2$ over $\bF_q$.
-Then $d\leq q+2$ and, in the cases $d=q+1$ and $d=q+2$, the defining polynomial $F$ has the following forms: \begin{enumerate}[label=\textup{(\arabic*)}] \item $d = q+1$ and $n$ is odd if and only if there exists a nondegenerate skew-symmetric matrix $(A_{ij})$ with entries in $\bF_q$ and zero diagonal such that
+\begin{thm} Suppose that $X\subset\bP^n$, where $n\geq 2$, is a smooth Frobenius nonclassical hypersurface of degree~$d$ over $\bF_q$.
+Then $d\leq q+2$ and, when $d=q+1$ or $d=q+2$, its defining polynomial~$F$ has the following forms: \begin{enumerate}[label=\textup{(\arabic*)}] \item $d = q+1$ and $n$ is odd if and only if there exists a nondegenerate skew-symmetric matrix $(A_{ij})$ with entries in $\bF_q$ and zero diagonal such that

 \item $d = q+1$ and $n$ is even if and only if $p = 2$ and, up to a $\PGL_{n+1}(\bF_q)$-action,